paulrobertlloyd/paulrobertlloyd-v4/src/_content/projects/bradshaws_guide.md

 Producing content for the guide involved transcribing and correcting copy originating from an automated OCR process.
 As this copy already exists in the public domain, I released the newly digitised text on [a public GitHub repository][2], alongside the source code for the website.

-{% include 'screenshots' with screenshots.mobile
+{% render 'screenshots' with screenshots.mobile
   caption: 'The design is optimised for small screen devices.'
   alignment: 'bleed'
 %}